ArchiDog1998/RotationSolver/README.md

 * Thunder (3) will replace Enochian/Fire 4/Blizzard 4 when Thunderbutt is up and either Thunderbutt or Thunder (3) is about to run out, assuming it will not interrupt UI/AF upkeep.
 * Fire 3 becomes Fire 1 when in Astral Fire when no Firestarter proc is up.
 Also replaces Enochian with Fire 3/1 before you get Fire 4 when in AF (if Enochian is up or you don't have it yet).
 * Blizzard 3 becomes Blizzard 1 when synced below requirement level, same for Freeze and Blizzard 2.
-* Egi Assaults become Ruin IV when capped on Further Ruin.
-Ignored if Garuda is out, and ignored for Egi Assault I if Titan is out.
+* Egi Assaults become Ruin IV when capped on Further Ruin if Ifrit-Egi is out and level applies.
 * All Bahamut/Phoenix/Dreadwyrm-related actions on Summoner are now on one button.
 As it should be.
 * Red Mage Verholy/Verflare/Scorch now part of redoublement combo (separate option), based on gauge and procs.
 * Verstone/Verfire will turn into Veraero/Verthunder when Dualcast/Swiftcast is up, with an additional feature that makes Verfire Verthunder outside of combat for openers.